xmppjs/xmpp.js/README.md

 It aims to run everywhere JavaScript runs and make use of the best network transport available.

-xmpp.js is known to be used with Node.js, browsers, React Native, GJS and Duktape.
+xmpp.js is known to be used with Node.js, browsers, WebWorker, React Native, Bun, GJS and Duktape.

 ### reliable